 Friendship means different things to different people.
-And anime has friendship life lessons for all of it.
+And

 There’s always something to learn if you’re willing.